chtheolo/DecToHex_service/README.md

 sudo docker ps -a
 ```

-You will now have two running containers, one with our nodejs application and the other one with the postgreSQL.
+You will have two running containers now, one with our nodejs application and the second one with the postgreSQL.

 <a name="arch"></a>
 ## Architecture